NethServer/docs/administrator-manual/en/base_system2.rst

 It is possible to selectively grant SSH and :index:`SFTP` access to some groups, while administrators are always granted access to SSH and SFTP.

+You can harden SSH by restricting the usage of weak ciphers, algorythms and macs, the SSH client of old operating systems could not connect anymore.
+Big files transfer can be slower with the strong encryption.
+The host key will change at the service restart and the client must accept it again.

 .. note::

     For |product| up to version 7.7: